7 powerful examples of

 Marketers are always trying to tap into emotion, because that’s what inspires many people to act.
 Which story would have more effect on you: a calm, factual explanation of a case study, or an emotional retelling that followed the ups and downs of the real people involved?

-In the next section, we’ll look at 11 examples of brand storytelling built with Shorthand to help you get started.
+In the next section, we’ll look at seven standout examples of brand stories built with Shorthand to help you get started.

 Want to get started now?
-Sign up for Shorthand’s free trial and start building your own immersive brand story.
+Try Shorthand for free and start building your own immersive brand story.

 Manchester City is an English football club with a global profile.
-The story they want to tell is one of inclusion: fans and players from all over the world, and a chance for everyone to celebrate wins together.
+The story it wants to tell is one of inclusion: fans and players from all over the world, and a chance for everyone to celebrate wins together.

-Their profile on top women’s goalscorer Georgia Stanway is part of a series about key players at the club.
+Its profile on top goalscorer Georgia Stanway, built with Shorthand, is part of a series about key players at the club.
 But unlike traditional sports reporting, it doesn’t just focus on her latest successes or game statistics.
 Instead, it’s the story of how an ordinary young girl became a global star.

 An example of brand storytelling from Manchester City